What is a Hummingbird?

 My Top 10 Flowers

 I have made a list of my Top 10 flowers and shrubs/bushes that I like to have in my own backyard garden.
-There are many other plants and flowers that hummers will be attracted to.
+Of course, there are many other plants and flowers that hummers will be attracted to.
 To find out more information you can go to your local nursery who will be glad to help you choose the right flowers and shrubs for your area.
 Keep in mind that the flowers do not have to be red as most people believe, hummers will seek out the nectar of various types and colors of flowers and plants.
-For example, the yellow hibiscus is a good one.
+For example, the yellow hibiscus is a good one (see #6).

 #1 Butterfly Bush